aceeric/ociregistry/README.md

 #os: linux
 #arch: amd64
 pullTimeout: 60000
+# if true, then whenever a latest tag is pulled, the server will always pull
+# from the upstream - in other words it acts like a basic proxy.
+Useful when
+# supporting dev environments where latest is frequently changing.
 alwaysPullLatest: false
+# If true, will not pull from an upstream when an image is requested that
+# is not cached.
 airGapped: false
+# For testing.
+Only serves 'docker.io/hello-world:latest' from embedded blobs
+# and manifests
 helloWorld: false
+# A port number to run a /health endpoint on for Kubernetes liveness and
+# readiness.
+By default, the server doesn't listen on a health port.
+The
+# Helm chart does enable that by default.
+health:
 # see further down for registry configuration
 registries: []
 pruneConfig: